restqa/restqa/README.md

 Feature: GET /api/infos

 Scenario: Get the list of informations
-Given I have the api gateway
-  And I have the path "/api/info"
-  And I have the method "GET"
-When I run the API
-Then I should receive a response with the status 200 And the response body should be equal to:
+Given a request
+When GET "/api/info"
+Then status = 200
+  And body:
   """
 {
   "message": "Hello World!"